owenjpark/C-Triple-Plus/README.md

 2. Parser (S-expression parser) - uses lexer, expects/goes through S-expression, makes AST, prints infix expression and evaluated value
 3. Calc (infix parser)- uses lexer, expects/goes through infix expression, makes AST, prints infix expression and evaluated value
 4. Format - uses lexer and prints out input in the code-like format
-5. Scypt - uses lexer, expects/goes through expressions and statements, makes AST, and prints out print statements
+5. Scrypt - uses lexer, expects/goes through expressions and statements, makes AST, and prints out print statements

+# CheckPoint 4 File Updates
+The Lexer, Calc, Format, Scrypt helper files have all been updated to support function definitions and arrays
+## For the Lexer:
+   - ';', "def", "null", brackets, and functions calls (the names) did not cause lexer errors and got assigned the correct type

+## For

 # Lexer
 Split into 3 files:
 1. lex.h - header file of all fucntion and class declarations